What Is Intestate?

 Intestate

 When a person dies without a will, this is intestacy.
 The legal term also applies to wills that only cover a portion of an estate.
-Usually, probate court determines who has a claim to the deceased’s estate.
+Usually, the probate court determines who has a claim to the deceased’s estate.
 This includes the surviving spouse, children, and extended descendants and family.
-If the decedent did not have family, property ownership goes to the state.
+If the decedent did not have a family, property ownership goes to the state.

 It is best to avoid intestacy, as people should have a say in who inherits their estate.
-Family members and spouses dealing with a loved one who died without a valid will should turn to a legal representative to help them understand their options and protect any legal claim they may have to a loved one’s estate.
+Family members and spouses dealing with a loved one who died without a valid will turn to a legal representative to help them understand their options and protect any legal claim they may have to a loved one’s estate.

 Do Intestate Laws Vary From State to State?